visionarycoder/PnP/docs/design-patterns/strategy.md

 # Strategy Pattern

 **Description**: Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
-Allows the algorithm to vary independently from clients that use it.
+Allows the algorithm to vary independently from clients that use it. **Use dependency injection for algorithm selection.**

-**Language/Technology**: C# / .NET
+**Language/Technology**: C# / .NET 8.0

 **Code**: